Grant Program Overview

 "Everyone is Welcome," Wild Space Dance Company, funded in 2023

 Wisconsin Humanities funding is critical in our state.
-In 2023, 77 organizations statewide received our support, leading to enriched education, community engagement, cultural preservation, and stronger civic relationships.
-Our grant program is accessible and provides individual assistance for first-time applicants and smaller, under-resourced organizations.
+In 2024, we awarded over $215,000 in grants supporting 28 grassroots, community-led public projects and leveraging nearly $900,000 in matching funds.
+Wisconsin Humanities funds lead to enriched education, community engagement, cultural preservation, and stronger civic relationships.
+Our grant program is accessible and provides individual assistance for all applicants, including first-time applicants and smaller organizations.
 Wisconsin Humanities Major Grants and Opportunity Grants are available to support programs that invite us to reflect on our past, present, and future.

 Need help?